adonisjs/core/README.md

 ## Regression Tests

-Regression tests are tests, which shows how a piece of code fails under certain circumstance, but the beauty is even after the failure, the test suite will never fail.
-Actually is a nice way to notify about bugs, but making sure everything is green.
+Regression tests are tests which show how a piece of code fails under certain circumstances, but the beauty is even after the failure, the test suite will never fail.
+Actually this is a nice way to notify about bugs, but make sure everything is green.

 The regression tests are created using